 Associations/organisations/trade unions are not entitled to act in support of victims of discrimination.
 However, they can call on prosecutors to act to prosecute perpetrators and they can intervene in criminal cases initiated by the public prosecutors where they can demonstrate 'harm by the crime'.
-In recent years, LGBTI organisations have persistently asked to be involved in ongoing criminal cases to act on behalf of victims of hate crime and 'honour killings'.
-Although courts tend to reject such requests in many cases relating to LGBTI victims, there have been a few instances in which a court has given an affirmative response.8 However, there is a blanket ban on all groups, including LGBTI groups, and these decisions have subsequently been revoked in further court decisions.
-9 In a landmark decision issued in early 2015, the Constitutional Court granted several NGOs leave to submit amicus curiae briefs in an ongoing enforced disappearance case.
-10 While this is not a discrimination case, nor has the applicant made a discrimination claim, the Court's decision to accept amicus curiae submissions from civil society has set a significant precedent.
+However, there is a blanket ban that covers all groups and to date there is no example of such an intervention by NGOs being approved by a court.
+In a landmark decision issued in early 2015, the Constitutional Court granted several NGOs leave to submit amicus curiae briefs in an ongoing enforced disappearance case.
+While this is not a discrimination case, nor has the applicant made a discrimination claim, the Court's decision to accept amicus curiae submissions from civil society has set a significant precedent.
 However, the Constitutional Court did not refer to such petitions in its judgments and, considering the outcome of the cases, it seems that third-party interventions do not have any impact.

 National law permits a shift in the burden of proof from the complainant to the respondent.
 Under Article 21 of the Law on the Human Rights and Equality Institution of Turkey, once an applicant puts forward a prima facie case of discrimination, the burden of proof shifts back to the respondent to prove that discrimination has not occurred.
-However, this provision 'seems to be restricted to applications to the Institution and does not apply to court proceedings'.11 Labour law contains the only provisions that include rules on the burden of proof in discrimination cases.
+However, this provision 'seems to be restricted to applications to the Institution and does not apply to court proceedings'.
+Labour law contains the only provisions that include rules on the burden of proof in discrimination cases.